splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java.rst

 Learn more
 =======================

-- Instrumentation collects and sends trace data to Splunk APM.
+- Instrumentation sends trace data to Splunk APM.
 Learn :ref:`what you can do with Splunk APM <wcidw-apm>`.
-- Learn more about the :ref:`Features of the Splunk Distribution of OpenTelemetry Java <splunk-java-otel-dist>`.
+- Learn more about the :ref:`features of the Splunk Distribution of OpenTelemetry Java <splunk-java-otel-dist>`.
 - :ref:`java-otel-performance`.